 The moulds themselves are generally made from cast aluminium, CNC machined aluminium, or steel, and can be relatively cheap when compared to moulds used in other methods such as injection or blow moulding.

-The oven is then heated to around 300°C (572°F), as the mould roatates on two axes to evenly distribute the polymer.
-The basic principle is that the powder particles (normally around 150-500 microns), will fuse together to create the continuous finished product.
+The oven is then heated to around 300°C (572°F), as the mould rotates on two axes to evenly distribute the polymer.
+The basic principle is that the powder particles (normally around 150-500 microns) will fuse together to create the continuous finished product.
 How the product eventually turns out is crucially based on the size of the powder particles.

 Here you can see how works the Air Flow Oven of Rotational Molding Machine

 Various types of plastic polymers can be used in rotational moulding, depending on the desired end product.

 A commonly used plastic is polyethylene (PE), as it is able to withstand elevated temperatures for prolonged periods of time and is fairly inexpensive.
 Furthermore, low-density PE is very flexible and resistant to fracturing.